IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 Full documentation [here](https://github.com/IBM-Blockchain-Starter-Kit/api-bootstrap/blob/master/fabric-routes.md)

+# Security Middleware

+Included in this bootstrap is an example route `/protected ` which uses [Passport](http://www.passportjs.org) + [IBM App ID](https://cloud.ibm.com/docs/services/appid?topic=appid-about#about) API Strategy to secure the endpoint.
+When performing the request for this endpoint, you will need to include an Authorization token.
+Check the App ID docs for more information on how to attain an auth token from the service.
+There's also a helped `auth` that will filter through a list of `client ID's` to assure that the application calling the endpoint is authorized to do so.

+>Note: Please check the `default.json` config file for the app id information you will need to include with your instance of the service.
+You will also need to modify the `passport.js` config to account for these changes.

 ## Testing
 The [mocha framework](https://mochajs.org/) along with the [chai library](http://www.chaijs.com/) is used for testing in this project. [nyc (istanbul)](https://github.com/istanbuljs/nyc) is used to display test coverage.
 All test files are found in the *test* directory.
 Ensure you update and add tests as you make changes to the app.
 Always aim for 100% test coverage.
 There are, of course, other test options that can be used.
 [Postman](http://blog.getpostman.com/2017/10/25/writing-tests-in-postman/) is another popular choice.